babylonlabs-io/rollup-bsn-contracts/SPEC.md

 - Storage key: `"evidences"`
 - Key format: `(block_height, fp_pubkey_hex)`
 - Purpose: Stores equivocation evidence for slashed finality providers.
 Each (block_height, fp_pubkey_hex) pair can have at most one evidence entry; evidence is immutable once set.
-- Insertion: Use the `set_evidence` helper, which will return an `EvidenceAlreadyExists(fp_pubkey_hex, block_height)` error if evidence already exists for the same key.
+- Insertion: Use the `insert_evidence` helper, which takes an `Evidence` struct directly and will return an `EvidenceAlreadyExists(fp_pubkey_hex, block_height)` error if evidence already exists for the same key.
 This prevents accidental overwrites and ensures idempotency.
 - Retrieval: Use the `get_evidence` helper to fetch evidence for a given (block_height, fp_pubkey_hex) pair.
 Returns `None` if not present.
 - Structure:
   ```rust